chtx/chtx/README.md

 - 👋 Hi, I’m @chtx
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Golang

 <!---
 chtx/chtx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.